Bhaktapur is not only famous for its art and architecture but also for its master in extricating Newari culture and traditional dances of Bhaktapur.

 Lakhey refers to a demon who used to live in the forest, later it became the protector of the town.
 This is also a kind of mask and street dance, where a person wears the mask of lakhey and dances with the rhythm of traditional music.
 This dance form is more popular in Kathmandu rather than in Bhaktapur.
 Somehow, this dance is also performed at the Gai Jatra festival.

 Devi daitya Sangram is a dance form presented in thimi, Bhaktapur.
-The Devi, a powerful female character, and the daitya, demon danced together in this dance form.
+The Devi, a powerful female character, and the daitya, a demon danced together in this dance form.

 Lusi dance is a satiric street dance, originally performed in thimi.
 This dance is completed by the Newari girls, who wear the traditional Newari attire ie. Haku patasi, a red-bordered black sari.
-They also carry lusi, a traditional houseware use to make pastes of chillies and all.
+They also carry lusi, a traditional houseware used to make pastes of chillies and all.
 With that lusi, they dance in synchronized form as in monkey dance.

 There is a local story about this festival that once Bhaktapur got the war with Tibetans.
 So, to prevent war, the people of Bhaktapur were ordered to hide their grains underground.
 After the war, when they got the victory, there was nothing to eat and again the king ordered to see if the undergrounded grains could be used or not.